ManyamSanjayKumarReddy/Basic-Projects-in-C-Programming/README.md

 ---

-# Project 2: To-Do List

-**Description**:
-Build a simple to-do list application.
-Users can add, remove, and list tasks.
-You can use arrays or linked lists to store tasks.

-**Use Cases**:
-- Individuals can create to-do lists to stay organized and manage tasks.
-- Teams can use it to track project-related tasks and assignments.
-- Event organizers can manage tasks leading up to an event.

----

-# Project 3: Number Guessing Game
+# Project 2: Number Guessing Game

 **Description**:
 Develop a number guessing game where the computer generates a random number, and the user has to guess it within a certain number of attempts.